 2.4.1 Post-Brexit, several Indian businesses wanting to shift to mainland Europe are choosing France as their foremost place.
-According to the 'Business France Annual Report 2023', a public operator supporting French investors in India and Indian investors in France, there were 17 Indian investment projects in France in 2023, including 16 that enabled 309 jobs to be created, a 20% increase from 2022.
+According to the 'Business France Annual Report 2023', a public consulting business serving the international development of the French economy and responsible for fostering export-led growth by French businesses, as well as promoting and facilitating foreign investment in France, there were 17 Indian investment projects in France in 2023, including 16 that enabled 309 jobs to be created, a 20% increase from 2022.
 Nearly one project in two concerned decision-making centers.
 More than half of projects were expansions of existing structures.
 In 2023, the top 3 business activities were: I) decision-making centers (8 projects), ii) manufacturing (3 projects) and iii) consumer services (2 projects).